MTechMobileDevelopment/MTech-Mobile-Development/Unit 3/3.1 Optionals/README.md

 ## Extra Practice ##

-- Read the Strings section in the Swift Programming Language Guide to dig into more advanced concepts.
+- Read the Optional section in the Swift Standard Library documentation and prepare a short presentation to teach another student about nil and Optional values.
-- Research some of the more advanced string operations, such as working with indexes, accessing substrings, and replacing strings.
-You can use the list at the end of the lesson as a resource.
+- Create optional collections, such as [String]?, and compare/contrast that to a collection of optionals ([String?]).
+Provide examples of when each is appropriate.